 This elective credit-based internship course (1.5 credits) provides students with the opportunity to apply their expertise and skills in a real world setting.
 Students work with practitioners and industry experts to explore their interests in more depth and to expand their knowledge of working environments and career paths.
 Additionally, internships provide students with an inside view of their industry and the chance to develop connections in their professional network.
-Only students who have contained the internship could be supported to the internship could be students.
+Only students who have completed two semesters of graduate level work are eligible for the internship course.